nuvibit/terraform-aws-lambda/examples/lambda-sns/README.md

 # Lambda Function

-This example creates a Lambda Function with `VPC attachment`.
+This example creates a Lambda Function with a `SNS ARN as input`.

 ## Which resources are deployed in this example?

 * Lambda Function
 * IAM Policy & Role
 * Cloudwatch Log Group
+* SQS triggering Lambda subscribed to SNS

 ## How do you run this example?